 In late 2012, I was starting to think I was losing my mind.
 Memory issues, problems understanding spoken language, difficulty organizing and getting things done (when, in my professional life, I often did the work of two people because of the efficiency measures I’d developed), difficulty drawing (after 20 years as a graphic designer), all were losses I couldn’t explain.
-A neuropsychology exam concluded it was stress, and an MRI showed non-specific lesions in the white matter of my frontal lobes, but even when I asked, “Is it MS?”
+A neuropsychology exam concluded it was “conversion disorder” (i.e., psychosomatic) caused by stress, and an MRI showed non-specific lesions in the white matter of my frontal lobes, but even when I asked, “Is it MS?”
 I was told it wasn’t.
-The problems got worse last fall, and there are now several lesions, in the “right” places, and I was diagnosed in October.
+The problems got worse over the intervening years, and there are now several lesions, in the “right” places.
+I was diagnosed in October 2017.

 I’m having a difficult time accepting this, that I’m going to be limited (maybe?) in what I can do.
-Fatigue is my number one problem right now, with muscle spasms in my quads that limit going up and down stairs (and the 3- to 5-mile walks I used to go on) a close second.
-I’ve been athletic and active my whole life, and sitting still and resting, which I need to do, is frustrating.
+Fatigue was my number one problem when I was diagnosed, but now, muscle spasms in my quads are increasingly limiting my mobility.
+If I keep deteriorating as I have been in the year since I was diagnosed, I’ll be in a wheelchair by this time next year.
+I was athletic and active my whole life, and sitting still and resting, which I need to do, is frustrating.

 I’m trying to figure out my “new normal,” but I really don’t want to believe I don’t still have my “old normal.”
 Plus, “normal” is changing so fast, it’s hard to adjust.